Explainer Videos – The Ultimate Step-by-Step Guide 2022

 What is the first thing that comes to your mind when you hear the word, ‘explainer video’?
 Videos that explain something?
 Well… you’re not wrong.
 But there is so much more to it!
 It’s an entire world of digital marketing itself and plays one of the most vital parts in getting your brand noticed.
 All you need to do is set specific marketing goals and let the explainer videos do the trick.

 But you obviously knew that.
 It’s why you’re here, right?

-Let me welcome you to the unrivaled, best and the final guide to explainer videos!
+Let me welcome you to the unrivaled, best, and final guide to explainer videos!
 After you’re through with this article, you’ll have all your questions answered.
-All the whys, whats, and hows that keep eating at your brain.
-I know how annoying they can be, especially where your business is concerned.
+All the whys, whats, and hows that keep bugging you.
+I know how annoying those nerve-cracking questions can be, especially when your business is concerned.

 Grab a coffee, sit back in your comfy chair and clear your mind so that you can digest all the information that’s coming your way.
 Without further ado, let’s get started!

 This is where you’re going to learn all about explainer videos so you know what you’re getting yourself into!

 Okay, first thing’s first, you need a basic understanding of what explainer videos actually are.
 They are not just pretty little visual elements to attract customers.
 Okay… well, they are but they are also so much more!

 A good explainer video is an animated video that captures the essence of your brand within a few short minutes.
 It serves four major purposes, to attract, engage, explain what your brand is all about, and persuade action!
 A 30-seconds explainer video varying to 2 minutes is the ideal length for maximum engagement.
 But well, if you are creating a how-to video of a software setup, your video can even last up to 10 minutes.
 We’d say your goal matters the most here.

 Would you rather read a boring 10-minute description of what a brand can do, or would you rather watch a 30-second animated explainer video that engages you from beginning to end and explains the brand with attractive visuals?